nosovk/flowershow/content/NA/Sales/sacla-game-table.md

 ### Local part
 Inside the local venue we need to capture stream and cards data.
 Then data should be passed to Server part and ReStream appliance.

+### Launch
+On a launch step we need to align online casinos\aggregation connection within people available in place